Plettenberg Bay: A top spot for fun in the sun

 The town is a popular holiday destination for South Africans and international visitors alike.
 Here lazy beach days are the norm.
 Enjoy soaking up the sun, paddling in the water or surfing in the breaks.

-Of course, no beach holiday is complete without freshly caught seafood and gorgeous sunsets.
+Of course, no visit to Plettenberg Bay would be complete without freshly caught seafood and gorgeous sunsets.
 Luckily these go hand-in-hand here.
-The town has many excellent restaurants with beautiful ocean views, world-class wine and delicious food.
+The town has many excellent restaurants with beautiful ocean views, world-class wine and of course, delicious food.

 There are plenty of activities for families and more adventurous holiday goers too.
 Such as: